ExplainableMachines/group_website/index.md

 ## News

+{% capture news13 %}
+ 6/25 At ECCV we will present how to discover more *faithful mechanistic circuits* in vision models, and how to use them for *safety steering*, presented by Nina.
+We will further present our work on a *Concept Foundation Model*, for the first time enabling concept-based explanations for *any* down-stream task, including fine-grained vision tasks or LVLM reasoning, not just classification.
+This work is presented by Kai.
+What a year, great job all!
+{% endcapture %}

 {% capture news12 %}
  5/25 Another two works published at top tier conferences!
 At ICML, happening this year in Seoul, we present how to improve *any* attribution method with a simple augmentation that better reflects the down-stream classification tasks, presented by Nils, and how to *provably certify* the robustness of mechanistic circuits, thereby improving OOD robustness in application, led by Alaa.
 Amazing works by amazing people!
 {% endcapture %}